 Every October, the Pitt Police attend the Information Technology Scarehouse.
-This event allows students to register their electronic devices, so the device will be easier to identify and/or track if the item is stolen.
+This event highlights best practices for using technology safely and allows students to register their electronic devices, so the device will be easier to identify and/or track if the item is stolen.

-Various times throughout the year, the University of Pittsburgh Community Relations team participates in Coffee with a Cop program.
+Various times throughout the year, the Pitt Police Community Programs team participates in Coffee with a Cop program.
 This allows the entire University community to connect with the Pitt Police in a relaxed and open setting.

 Every spring term, the University’s Department of Public Safety and Emergency Management and the Student Government Board host an annual Safety Fair.
 At this event, faculty, staff, and students have the opportunity to visit with representatives from multiple University departments, including Pitt Police and the Department of Environmental Health and Safety, to learn about personal and campus safety.

-In addition to seminars, safety information is distributed to the campus community through crime alerts and emergency notification messages, and can be found on the Pitt Police website.
+In addition to seminars, safety information is distributed to the campus community through crime alerts and emergency notification messages, which can be found on the Pitt Police website.